-One misunderstanding encountered is that outsourcing requires that present employees should be dismissed in preference of virtual assistants.
+One misunderstanding encountered is that outsourcing requires that present employees should be dismissed in preference for virtual assistants.
 However, this is an extreme form of outsourcing.
 The recommendation is that businesses outsource virtual assistants to assist with time-consuming and mundane tasks.
 Such will relieve the company’s employees of work overload, improving their working conditions.

 The pros & cons of outsourcing

 pros for companies that outsource

 - Outsourcing controls and reduces operating costs – in most cases outsourcing is cheaper than employing a new staff member.
 In fact, you can save between 20% – 30% on operating costs.

 - Outsourcing enhances the company’s focus -in terms of staff wellness, and increasing productivity in the workplace, if a company removes tedious, routine tasks from staff, regular employees can focus on their core tasks.
 The virtual assistant/s will be there to help your permanent employees to prepare data, and to relieve your staff, allowing them to work more efficiently.

 - Outsourcing enlarges the talent pool – outsourcing is an easy way to add new talent to the company or organization for certain tasks or projects.
 More so, outsourcing allows a company an agile method of working.